Student Life Policies

 When the purpose or publicity implies that SJU supports, endorses or lends its name to the group or candidate, posters, signs and advertisements are not permitted.

-b.
-In accord with all other posting policies, students and faculty may post what material they wis in their rooms and on their doors without content discrimination based on politics.
+b) In accord with all other posting policies, students and faculty may post what material they wish in their rooms and on their doors without content discrimination based on politics.

 All materials sent to students on behalf of a CSB/SJU recognized club or organization must clearly indicate the name and contact information of the sponsoring CSB/SJU club or organization.
-Materials sent to students directly from a candidate or a non CSB/SJU recognized club or organization must be addressed to the student and clearly postmarked by federal mail.
+Materials sent to students directly from a candidate or a non CSB/SJU recognized club or organization must be clearly postmarked by federal mail.

 Political information may be slid under the doors in the student residences by individual students and student groups in accordance with residential policies regarding such materials.
 Door-to-door campaigning is regulated as in #4 above.

 Campaigns for positions in student government are expected to comply with the rules for those elections as specified by the appropriate student government and comply with normal college policies.
 If no rules have been passed by the appropriate student government, the rules outlined here shall apply.